You may have heard news reports about a possible connection between

 There are a few different tests doctors may use to help diagnose MIS-C, including:

 In addition, medicines to treat the inflammation and fluids can help your child feel better.
-Most children who become ill with MIS-C will need to be treated in the hospital.
+Children who become ill with MIS-C need to be treated in the hospital, according to the CDC.
 Some will need to receive care in the pediatric intensive care unit.

-The best way to prevent MIS-C is to continue taking steps that help avoid exposure to COVID-19.
+The best way to prevent MIS-C is to keep taking steps to help avoid exposure to COVID-19.
 For example, remember to: